 Liquidity and Management’s Plan

 Since March 2020, we have taken several actions to bolster our financial condition while our global cruise voyages are suspended.
-In March 2020, NCLC borrowed the full amount of $1.55 billion under its $875 million Revolving Loan Facility and its $675 million Epic Credit Facility, dated as of March 5, 2020.
+In March 2020, NCLC borrowed the full amount of $1.55 billion under its $875 million Revolving Loan Facility and its then existing $675 million Epic Credit Facility, dated as of March 5, 2020.
 We have taken additional measures to improve our liquidity by refinancing existing debt amortization, including under our agreements with export credit agencies and related governments, and by extending the maturities and refinancing amortization under other agreements, which has resulted in approximately $1.6 billion of payment deferrals.
 See Note 8 – “Long-Term Debt” for further information.
-Through June 30, 2020, the Company received additional financing through various debt financings and an equity offering totaling $2.4 billion in gross proceeds.
-The equity offering resulted in 41,818,181 shares being issued in exchange for gross proceeds of $460 million.
+Through September 30, 2020, the Company received additional financing through various debt financings and equity offerings in May and July 2020 totaling $3.9 billion in gross proceeds.
 See Note 8 – “Long-Term Debt” for further information on the debt financings.
-Subsequent to June 30, 2020, the Company received another $1.5 billion in gross proceeds from additional debt financings and an additional equity offering, of which approximately $675 million was used to repay in full and terminate the Epic Credit Facility.
-Refer to Note 8 – “Long-Term Debt” for further information on the debt financings and Note 16 – “Subsequent Events” for further information on the equity financing.
+The equity offerings resulted in 60,984,848 shares being issued in exchange for gross proceeds of $747.5 million.
 The Company has also undertaken several proactive cost reduction and cash conservation measures to mitigate the financial and operational impacts of COVID-19, through the reduction of capital expenditures and operating expenses, including food, fuel, insurance, port charges and reduced crew manning of vessels during the suspension, resulting in lower crew payroll expense.

 Basis of Presentation